MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/layout.md

 ## Import a Microsoft Visio floor plan

-To work with a Microsoft Visio floor plan in Layout, you need to do three steps:
+To work with a Microsoft Visio floor plan in Dynamics 365 Layout, take these three steps:

-1. Install the Visio add-in for Layout.
+1. Install the Visio add-in for Dynamics 365 Layout.

-2. Export the floor plan to Layout.
+2. Export the floor plan to Dynamics 365 Layout.

 3. Make the floor plan available for immersive headsets or HoloLens using the Import Tool.

-### Install the Visio add-in for Layout
+### Install the Visio add-in for Dynamics 365 Layout

 1. Open the Import Tool.